mvolkmann/blog/src/swift/SwiftUI.md

 .padding()

 // Using a non-String value (Int)
-// This doesn't provide arrows to increment and decrement the value
+// This doesn't provide arrows to increment and decrement the value.
-// and it doesn't prevent typing non-digit characters.
 TextField("Score", value: $score, format: .number)
+    .keyboardType(.numberPad)
     .padding()
     .textFieldStyle(.roundedBorder)
 ```